 Among European travelers, more and more people are cruising.
-Of course, cruising is — in many ways — an anathema to the “back door travel” philosophy that I’ve been preaching for 30 years.
-But I’ve learned it can be done thoughtfully and independently.
-Recently I gave my guidebook, Rick Steves Mediterranean Cruise Ports, a shakedown cruise of its own.
+Of course, cruising is — in many ways — an anathema to the "back door travel" philosophy that I've been preaching for several decades.
+But I've learned it can be done thoughtfully and independently.
+A few years ago I gave one of my cruise guidebooks, Rick Steves Mediterranean Cruise Ports, a shakedown cruise of its own.
 I sailed in the western Mediterranean on Royal Caribbean and in the eastern Mediterranean on Celebrity.

 I admit that I'd thought cruising was some kind of Vegas-on-the-Sea experience.
 Sure, there's hedonism, gambling, and folks who never seem to leave the ship.
 But I found that there's a good side to these massive ships as they keep a graceful rhythm at sea: sailing through the night, docking in major ports at dawn, and letting their passengers off to frolic on land until about 6 p.m.

 I watched carefully to see how the cruise industry makes its money.
 While the initial cost of a cruise vacation may seem too good to be true, operators earn their gravy with extra profit centers: mostly drinks, gambling, on-board shopping, kickbacks from shops on land, and excursion tours to places of interest within an easy bus ride from the port.
 I was struck by how most cruisers are happy to pay the inflated prices ($150–$200) for an excursion.
 But anyone willing to hop the shuttle bus to the main square of the port town and survey the options for local sightseeing tours could easily plan his or her own day trip — and save around 50 percent.